ShunsukeMatsuno/TeX-Template/README.md

 - Put the bst sheets in `TEXMFHOME/bibtex/bst/local`

 ## Using scripts
-On Windows, run this on `git bash`.
+On Linux or Windows with `git bash`.
 ```bash
 cd ~/Downloads    # optional
 git clone https://github.com/ShunsukeMatsuno/TeX-Template